orzklv/web/content/blog/static-flake/index.md

 ### Flake Utils

 We will be using a helpful library named `flake-utils` which will make our code have less boilerplate.
 The easiest way to mention it is, if you look at the current packages list, you may see something like `x86_64-linux` which means only `x86_64-linux` machines can build and run this package.
 However, we don't want such limitations as static page isn't something platform bounded or repetetively declare packages for every type of platform.
-Thefefore, we will be making use of specific helpful functions delivered in `flake-utils` for such things.
+Thefefore, we will be making use of specific helpful functions delivered by `flake-utils` for such things.

 First, we need to add `flake-utils` repository to inputs as following: